Top 10 Ways to Allergy-Proof Your Home

 Dust.
 Pollen.
 Dander.
 Mold.
 These are some of the many allergens that live in your home.
 That's right — "in" your home — and they can trigger reactions like sneezing, wheezing, or a scratchy throat.
 With indoor pollutants often being two to five times higher than outdoor concentrations, it's essential for your health to maintain a clean, allergy-proof home.

-Surprisingly though, it’s not that difficult.
-Here are seven of the top ways to remove irritants and allergy-proof your home.
+Surprisingly though, it's not that difficult.
+Here are ten of the top ways to remove irritants and allergy-proof your home.

 Replace air filters often